Bud Shuster: Congressional service

 In 1998, Eppard was indicted for taking bribes to influence federal action on Boston's Big Dig highway construction project.
 In addition, she was accused of having embezzled money from Shuster's reelection committee when she served as its assistant treasurer.
 In 1999, Eppard pleaded guilty to one misdemeanor charge of receiving improper compensation and paid a $5,000 fine.
 Eppard died on December 24, 2005.

 Retirement

 Shuster resigned from Congress on February 3, 2001, just a month after being sworn in for a 15th term.
-While he claimed health problems, he had also been forced to give up his chairmanship due to a Republican policy of a six-year term limit for committee chairs.
-He was succeeded by his son Bill, elected in a special election that May.
+While he claimed health problems, he had also been forced to give up his chairmanship due to a Republican policy of a six-year term limit for committee chairmen.
+He was succeeded by his son Bill who was elected in a special election that May.

 After politics

-Shuster retired from politics, but he serves as Visiting Assistant Professor of Political Science at Saint Francis University in Loretto, Pennsylvania, from which he received an Honorary Doctor of Humane Letters degree.
+Shuster retired from politics, but he served as Visiting Assistant Professor of Political Science at Saint Francis University in Loretto, Pennsylvania, from which he received an Honorary Doctor of Humane Letters degree.
+Shuster died at his farm in Everett, Pennsylvania, on April 19, 2023, at the age of 91, from complications of a hip fracture he sustained two weeks earlier.